AmpersandTarski/RAP/README.md

       exit
       sjo@laptop:~/RAP %
    ```
-   To change the protection is not an elegant way and may be a security risk.
+   By the way, to change the protection is not an elegant way and may be a security risk.
 Normally this file should have code 660, which means that only the owner and members of the group docker have read and write access.
 TODO: find out a better way to grant RAP4 access to the docker-socket.

-8. Step 8 should work without problems.
+9. Step 8 should work without problems.
    When you set `DISABLE_DB_INSTALL` to `true` in your .env file, you have to make this known to the containers in RAP4.
    That is why you must repeat step 5.
+By way of experiment, try to delete the database as a user.
+You shouldn't be able to.

 9. Step 9 should work without problems.
    Since phpmyadmin is a stateless service,
-   stopping or killing the phpmyadmin-service has the same effect.
+   stopping or killing the phpmyadmin-service has the same effect: it disables database access by users.
+If, after some time, you need to enter the database (e.g. for checking things) you can start phpmyadmin again.